-Steps Description Reference Appendix B - illustrations for the carriageway toolkit.
-STEP 6 Scenario 1: Do Nothing Select the Transition Matrix for each Homogeneous Asset Group for each year.
-Select the Treatment Strategy 'Do Nothing' for each year.
-The inputs for Budget Constraints and Performance Targets should be left blank to simulate a 'Do Nothing' strategy.
-Completed scenarios worksheets for this example are illustrated in Figure B2 in Appendix B - illustrations for the carriageway toolkit.
-Run analysis to derive outputs for the 'Do Nothing' Analysis Scenario.
+Steps Description Reference Completed scenarios worksheets for this example are illustrated in Figure B2 in Appendix B. Run analysis to derive outputs for the 'Do Nothing' Analysis Scenario.
 Export the outputs and/or save a new version of the model.
 The results are discussed below.
 STEP 7 Scenario 2: Steady State In the 'Scenario' worksheet, use the dropdown menu in the 'Treatment Strategy' row to replace 'Do Nothing' with the appropriate Treatment Strategy to each Homogeneous Asset Group, for every year of analysis.
 Run the Toolkit and view the results to check if the Steady State condition is achieved.
 If not, then return to Step 5.
 This is an iterative process that should be repeated until the desired output (Steady State condition) is achieved for each homogeneous group.
 Export the outputs and/or save a new version of the model.
-Section 5 STEP 8 Budget In the 'Budgets' worksheet, specify the budget for Scenario 3 as illustrated in Figure B3 in Appendix B - illustrations for the carriageway toolkit.
-The budget values are determined by taking the annual average estimated expenditure for each Treatment Type and Homogeneous Asset Group under Scenario 2 (Steady State) and then reducing those values by 25% to give the budget for Scenario 3.
-Section 4 STEP 9 Scenario 3: Budget Constraint In the ' Scenario ' worksheet, assign the Budget specified in Step 8 to the ' Budget Constraint' row for each Homogeneous Asset Group and year as illustrated in Figure B4 in Appendix B - illustrations for the carriageway toolkit.
-Run the Toolkit and analyse outputs.
+Section 5 STEP 8 Budget In the ' Budgets' worksheet, specify the budget for Scenario 3 as illustrated in Figure B3 in Appendix B. The budget values are determined by taking the annual average estimated expenditure for each Treatment Type and Homogeneous Asset Group under Scenario 2 (Steady State) and then reducing those values by 25% to give the budget for Scenario 3.
+Section 4 STEP 9 Scenario 3: Budget Constraint In the 'Scenario' worksheet, assign the Budget specified in Step 8 to the 'Budget Constraint' row for each Homogeneous Asset Group and year as illustrated in Figure B4 in Appendix B. Run the Toolkit and analyse outputs.
 Export the outputs and/or save a new version of the model.
-Section 5 STEP 10 Performance Target In the 'Performance Targets' worksheet specify the Performance Target to return the condition profile to steady state (Scenario 2) level as illustrated Figure B5 in Appendix B - illustrations for the carriageway toolkit.
-Section 4 STEP 11 Scenario 4: Performance Target In the 'Scenario' worksheet, delete annual Budget assignments from the 'Budget Constraint' row for years 11 to 30.
-Assign the Performance Target defined in Step 10 in years 11 to 30 as illustrated in Figure B6 in Appendix B - illustrations for the carriageway toolkit.
-Run the Toolkit and analyse the outputs.
+Section 5 STEP 10 Performance Target In the ' Performance Targets' worksheet specify the Performance Target to return the condition profile to steady state (Scenario 2) level as illustrated Figure B5 in Appendix B. Section 4 STEP 11 Scenario 4: Performance Target In the 'Scenario' worksheet, delete annual Budget assignments from the 'Budget Constraint' row for years 11 to 30.
+Assign the Performance Target defined in Step 10 in years 11 to 30 as illustrated in Figure B6 in Appendix B. Run the Toolkit and analyse the outputs.
 Export the outputs and/or save a new version of the model.
 Section 5